imfd-stroemungsmechanik/introduction-into-cfd/2_mesh_generation/2_cartesianMesh.md

  - `surfaceFile`: Name of the geometry file in the case folder, here `geometry.obj` which is located in the OpenFOAM case folder.
  - `maxCellSize`: Maximum cell size in meters for creating the background mesh.

-With this minimal example, the unstructured hexahedral-dominated mesh can be created using the following command:
+With this minimal example, the unstructured hexahedral-dominant mesh can be created using the following command:

 ```bash
 cartesianMesh